TOM LYTTLE MEMORIAL SITE: Collected Works

 We create myths to satisfy our need to understand our environment and to give us some sense of control over it, or at least an understood place within it.
 We need a way to make the myth real to us, and that is the fundamental reason why we connect ritual to our myths.
 Both meditation and ritual can lead to the spillover effect and the simultaneous discharge of the arousal and quiescent systems.
 Meditation begins with the quiescent system and by its hyperactiviation can achieve spillover into the arousal system (from trophotropic to ergotropic).
 Ritual approaches from the opposite system (from ergotropic to trophotropic).

 <>Watts (1972:354) uses "psychedelic" to mean 'mind manifesting.'
-Natural psychedelic experiences occur in a wide number of differing situations, involving certain common elements:
+Natural psychedelic experiences occur in a wide number of differing situations, involving certain common elements:1) The attention of the subject is gripped, and his perception narrowed or focused on a single event or sensation;

 2) which appears to be an experience of surpassing beauty or worth;